Eccentric! Chef Moon: Synopsis

-Moon Seung-mo (Eric Mun) is a popular star chef and the only son of the 80-year-old traditional Korean 'Pungcheonok’ pork soup restaurant.
+Moon Seung-mo (Eric Mun) is a popular star chef and the only son of the 80-year-old traditional Korean 'Pungcheonok' pork soup restaurant.
 He is also responsible for creating the fine Korean cuisine dining boom through pop-up restaurants.
 He loves to cook with organic ingredients while the current culinary environment is filled with food made with MSG and problematic ingredients.
-After his parent died suddenly from a fire, he decides to move the quaint Seoha Village.
+After his parent died suddenly from a fire, he decides to move to the quaint Seoha Village.

 Meanwhile, Yoo Yoo-jin (Go Won-hee), also known as Yoo Bella, is a renowned fashion designer.
 She moves to Seoha Village after losing her memory from an accident which results in her acting completely different than her usual glamorous self.
-Due to her reckless behavior, she earns the nickname “Yoobyeolna”(unique, oddball) among the village locals.
+Due to her reckless behavior, she earns the nickname "Yoobyeolna"(unique, oddball) among the village locals.

 Moon Seung-mo's peaceful daily life suddenly turns upside down with the sudden appearance of Yoo Yoo-jin at the village.